open-olive/loop-development-kit/README.md

   - `@module` - The name of the module, usually the loop name.
   - `@pid` - The Loop's process ID.
   - `@message` - The message to log.
-  - and other properties as appropriate.
+  - and other properties as appropriate..